-Liberty is a business and technology consulting firm that solves the most complex business issues and improves enterprise value.
+Liberty Advisor Group is a business and technology consulting firm that solves the most complex business issues and improves enterprise value.
 Our goal is to yield meaningful operating results and gain the information high ground.
 Merger integration is one of our core service offerings, having assisted clients across a number of industries with managing mergers and acquisitions.
-Our key differentiator is our ability to rapidly deploy a relatively small team with significant breadth and depth of experience in merger integration.
+Our key differentiator is our ability to deploy an agile, experienced team rapidly.
 Core to our structure and approach as a firm, we have highly-experienced resources that serve as “force multipliers” for companies going through a merger or acquisition.

 By quickly establishing a centralized integration management office, we implement proven tools and processes to prioritize projects and activities that result in financial savings for the company.
 We’re also able to assist in the content and substance of a number of key functional areas including: information technology, sourcing, operations, distribution, communications, and human resources.
-With Liberty, we’ll help you avoid the pitfalls and keep you focused on the greater good.
+We’ll help you avoid common pitfalls and keep you focused on the greater good.

 Hundreds of experts have conducted countless studies about the long-term success of mergers and acquisitions and most have led to a resoundingly similar conclusion: mergers and acquisitions have a 70-90% failure rate.
 Reasons for such a low rate of success include, but are not limited to: a lack of strategic fit to inaccurate valuation and overpayment to a failure to reach growth targets.